mslonina/Mechanic/README.md

     }

-It works well, however, the problem arises, when the `PixelCompute()` function takes a long time to finish (especially in dynamical astronomy, the field the Mechanic came from).
+It works well, however, the problem arises, when the `PixelCompute()` function takes a long time to finish (especially in dynamical astronomy, the research field the Mechanic came from).
 Since each `PixelCompute()` call is independent, we may try to split the workload by using some parallel techniques.
-In such a case, we will loop over all tasks to do, this time, however, each parallel thread receives a single task, and return the result to the master thread.
+In such a case, we will loop over all tasks to do, this time, however, each parallel thread will receive a single task, and return the result to the master thread.
 This is what Mechanic does.
-It sends a single `PixelCompute()` task to each worker node in the computing pool (say CPU cluster) and combine the results (this is the so-called _MPI Task Farm model_).
-Under the hood the Mechanic is independent from the numerical problem itself -- it provides a unified way to create and access data files, setup, node-communication etc.
+It sends a single `PixelCompute()` task to each worker node in the computing pool (say CPU cluster) and combine the results (the so-called _MPI Task Farm_ model).
+Under the hood, the Mechanic is independent from the numerical problem itself -- it provides a unified way to create and access data files, setup, node-communication etc.